skendaj/compass_extension/DEMO_GUIDE.md

-# Demo Guide - Navify
+# Demo Guide - TeamSystem Navify

 This guide will walk you through a complete demonstration of the extension's features.

 ## Overview
-The Navify is a Chrome extension that helps teams find information, connect with experts, and build organizational knowledge.
+The TeamSystem Navify is a Chrome extension that helps teams find information, connect with experts, and build organizational knowledge.

 ---